Ashley-Edge/Ashley-Edge/README.md

 ### Hi there 👋 I'm Ashley, I am a trainee DevOps on my last month of a 3 month DevOps Bootcamp.

 - 🔭 I’m currently working on: My group final project.
-- 🌱 I’m currently learning: The fundamentals of AWS
+- 🌱 I’m currently learning: Terraform
 - 🤔 I’m looking for help with: Any tips and tricks on preparing for an AWS certified exam, and securing my first job.
 - 📫 How to reach me: ashley@the-source.uk